Teapack1/Audio-Dataset-Recorder/README.md

 ### Usage

-1. Record a 1-second audio and save it as sample.wav in the current directory:
+1. Record one 1-second audio and save it as sample.wav in the current directory:
 `
 python drLite.py
 `
 2. Record three 10-second audios and save them in a folder named "recordings":
 `
 python drLite.py -f recording -d 10 -dir recordings -n 3